This site assists with conducting usability evaluations measuring user satisfaction.

 Asking people to choose words that they would use to describe a product and to explain their choices is a great way to open up a little window into their world.
 It’s a great way to tease out invaluable user feedback and to capture both quantitative and qualitative data (Capturing user feedback)

-Words is an activity one may use as an alternative to measuring satisfaction associated with the field of UX.
+Words is an activity for measuring satisfaction associated with the field of UX.
 Commonly accomplished via a questionnaire, Words originally comprises of 118 words, which are intended to best describe one's interaction with a product/application.
 Results generate a score (0-100%) referred to as a 'desirability score'.

 Other researchers, professionals, and students have adapted this Toolkit differently, but what I found important to adapt was: